ryan-mcclue/ryan-mcclue/src/mcu.md

 rotor has permanent magnet whose poles will line up with stator electromagnet coils stepper will have rotor and stator teeth, i.e. further subdividing magnets

+radian is arc length distance of 1 radius.
+2pi/tau radians for circumference of circle. tau appears everywhere, e.g. harmonic motion as period of sine wave

 TODO: For any hardware, understand basic signal patterns